-The code entry process allows the Security IC Embedded Software developer to deliver pre-personalisation data, details are given in the smartACT manual [ACT].
+&lt;sup>a The code entry process allows the Security IC Embedded Software developer to deliver pre-personalisation data, details are given in the smartACT manual [ACT].
 Some configuration of the TOE is allowed using the [COF].

-The Security IC Embedded Software Developer may deliver data during the code entry process [ACT].
+&lt;sup>b The Security IC Embedded Software Developer may deliver data during the code entry process [ACT].

-^c Direct Probing, manipulation by operating the TOE, out with the specified operating conditions [TD].
+&lt;sup>c Direct Probing, manipulation by operating the TOE, out with the specified operating conditions [TD].

-The TSF are detailed in TOE Summary Specification Section.
+&lt;sup>d The TSF are detailed in TOE Summary Specification Section.